 - They gravitate towards conscious companies – before making a purchase, they want to know their money (yes, it may be their allowance right now) is going to make an impact.
 That also goes for their future employers with 60 percent of Gen Zers wanting their future job to impact the world for the better (Marketo).
 So for brands, make sure your mission is clearly highlighted if you want to entice these Gen Zers.

 - They see social media as a community – it’s less about broadcasting to the world and more about connecting with others (often on a global level).
-This generation is seeking to make a contribution to the conservation.
+This generation is seeking to make a contribution to the conversation.

 So how will your company adapt to engage with this next group of consumers?
 With social media being their communication of choice, it will require knowledge of this dynamic space from Snap to whatever channel comes next.